ninezerozeronine/chip-computer/microcode_notes.rst

 00 111 111 - HALT

-A copy from SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 110 XXX - Used by jump if result was zero
+A copy from SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 110 XXX - Used by jump if test result

+Storing SP+/- Not very meaningful - do you want to store the increment or decrement of SP?
+10 110 [XXX] - Used by jump if flag

-A copy to SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 XXX 110 - Used by jump if result was negative (2's compliment)
+A copy to SP+/- doesn't make sense, it only has a meaning when doing load or stores 00 XXX 110 -

-A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 - Used by jump if result carried/overflowed
+A copy to an immediate value doesnt make sense, you can't write to an immediate value 00 XXX 111 -

 Loading into SP - Not very useful.
 Can be achieved with a load to a reg then a copy anyway.
-01 [XXX] 100 - Used by jump if test result is true
+01 [XXX] 100 -

 Loading into SP+/- doesn't make sense, SP+/- isn't somewhere you can store data 01 [XXX] 110 - Used by CALL